The Insurance and Reinsurance Law Review: Japan

 - determining the risks that cannot be covered by the first pillar through verifying, and promoting the development of, insurance companies' internal control; and

 - ensuring the necessary discipline for insurance companies through relevant communication between insurance companies and outside stakeholders.

-1 Shinichi Takahashi is a partner, Masashi Ueda is a counsel and Ayako Onishi and Takumi Takagi are associates at Nishimura & Asahi.
+1 Shinichi Takahashi and Masashi Ueda are partners, and Tatsuki Murakami and Takumi Takagi are associates at Nishimura & Asahi.

 2 Article 4.